alanWXZ/NUC-Net/README.md

 - The code will be publicly released soon.
 Stay tuned.

 ## Features
-- Efficient LiDAR point cloud segmentation
 - Non-uniform cylindrical partitioning strategy
-- Faster and more accurate processing of large-scale scenes
+- Faster and more accurate processing of LIDAR point cloud
 - A few lines of code are enough to bring a significant improvement.